jasonkneen/nl.fokkezb.form/guides/getting_started/README.md

 #### CommonJS

-If not, it will assume it to be a relative path to a CommonJS module like:
+If not, it will assume it to be a relative path to a CommonJS module.
+This can in turn have two forms.

+It can export the properties themselve:

 	module.exports = {
 		fieldsets: [{